-The NWA library two additional functions for querying attributes of NWAs themselves.
-These functions are declared in the header opennwa/query/automaton.hpp (and, of course, are defined in the namespace opennwa::query).
+The NWA library has two additional functions for querying attributes of NWAs themselves.
+One computes whether an NWA is deterministic, and the other computes whether two automata have any states in common.

+These functions are declared in the header wali/nwa/query/automaton.hpp (and, of course, defined in the namespace wali::nwa::query).

 '''

-bool isDeterministic (Nwa const & nwa)
+bool isDeterministic(NWA const & nwa)

 '''

 Computes whether the given NWA is deterministic and returns the result.
-Warning: The result is not cached in the NWA, and as presently-implemented, this function is very inefficient.
+Warn-ing: The result is not cached in the NWA, and as presently-implemented, this function is very inefficient.
 Improvements to this will come in a later version of the library.

 '''

-bool statesOverlap(Nwa const & a, Nwa const & b)
+bool statesOverlap(NWA const & a, NWA const & b)

 '''